SiGNUM™ incremental encoder system with RSLM20 linear scale

 Find out all about the SiGNUM diagnostic software.

-Also available with end reference mark as RSLE, and with selectable reference mark as RSLC
+Also available with end reference mark as RSLE20, and with selectable reference mark as RSLC20

 Readhead size (LxWxH)